A Chip On Your Shoulder: Idiom Meaning and Origin

 “When two churlish boys were determined to fight, a chip would be placed on the shoulder of one, and the other demanded to knock it off at his peril.”

-Another example from the same year is written in the Onondaga Standard of Syracuse, New York, 1830:
+Another example of this sort of behavior comes from the same year, published in the Onondaga Standard of Syracuse, New York, 1830:

 “‘He waylay me’, said I, ‘the mean sneaking fellow – I am only afraid that he will sue me for damages.
 Oh! if I only could get him to knock a chip off my shoulder, and so get round the law, I would give him one of the soundest thrashings he ever had.'”